Handling sign language transcription system with the computer-friendly numerical multilabels: Hamburg Sign Language Notation System

 \section{Hamburg Sign Language Notation System}

-The Hamburg Sign Language Notation System (HamNoSys) is a \textit{phonetic} transcription system that has been widespread for more then 20 years~\citelanguageresource{meinedgs_1}.
+The Hamburg Sign Language Notation System (HamNoSys) is a \textit{phonetic} transcription system that has been widespread for more than 20 years~\cite{meinedgs_3}.
 HamNoSys does not refer to different national finger alphabets and can therefore be used internationally.
+HamNoSys font consists of more than 210 symbols, which encode the initial position of the signer and basic movement of the sign~\cite{Hanke}.
 It can be divided into six basic blocks, as presented in Fig.~\ref{fig.HamNoSysStructure} (upper panel).
-The first two out of six blocks -- symmetry operator and non-manual features -- are optional.
-The remaining four components -- handshape, hand position, hand location, and movement -- are mandatory~\citelanguageresource{HamNoSysUserGuide}.
+The first two out of six blocks -- symmetry operator and non--manual features -- are optional.
+The remaining four components -- handshape, hand position, hand location, and movement -- are mandatory~\cite{HamNoSysUserGuide}.

-Each HamNoSys part mentioned above has the following meaning~\citelanguageresource{Hanke}: \begin{itemize} \item \textbf{Symmetry operator} (optional): denotes two-handed signs and determines how attributes should be mirrored to the non-dominant hand unless otherwise specified. \item \textbf{Non-manual features} (optional): represents non-manual features (e.g., puffed or sucked-in cheeks) that can be used to describe a given sign. \item \textbf{Handshape}: refers to the handshape description, which is composed of three subblocks -- \textbf{Base form, Thumb position}, and \textbf{Bending}. \item \textbf{Hand position/orientation}: describes the orientation of the hand using two subblocks -- \textbf{Extended finger direction}, which can specify two degrees of freedom seen from signer’s, birds’ or from-the-right view, and \textbf{Palm orientation}, as third degree of freedom, defined relative to the extended finger direction. \item \textbf{Hand Location}: is split into three components -- \textbf{Location left/right} specifies x coordinate, \textbf{Location top/bottom} for y coordinate, and \textbf{Distance} (that is skipped if natural) specifies the z coordinate. \item \textbf{Movement/Action}: represents a combination of path movements that can be specified as targeted/absolute (location) or relative (direction and size) movements. \end{itemize}
+Each HamNoSys part mentioned above has the following meaning~\cite{Hanke}: \begin{itemize} \item \textbf{Symmetry operator} (optional): denotes two-handed signs and determines how attributes should be mirrored to the non--dominant hand unless otherwise specified. \item \textbf{Non--manual features} (optional): represents non--manual features (e.g., puffed or sucked-in cheeks) that can be used to describe a given sign. \item \textbf{Handshape}: refers to the handshape description, which is composed of three subblocks -- \textbf{Base form, Thumb position}, and \textbf{Bending}. \item \textbf{Hand position/orientation}: describes the orientation of the hand using two subblocks -- \textbf{Extended finger direction}, which can specify two degrees of freedom seen from signer’s, birds’ or from-the-right view, and \textbf{Palm orientation}, as third degree of freedom, defined relative to the extended finger direction. \item \textbf{Hand location}: is split into three components -- \textbf{Location left/right} specifies x coordinate, \textbf{Location top/bottom} for y coordinate, and \textbf{Distance} (that is skipped if natural) specifies the z coordinate. \item \textbf{Movement/Action}: represents a combination of path movements that can be specified as targeted/absolute (location) or relative (direction and size) movements. \end{itemize}